cubiclesoft/php-license-server/README.md

 A high-performance license server system service for creating and managing products, major versions, and software licenses for the purpose of selling installable software products.
 Comes with a SDK and command-line tool.
 Works anywhere that PHP runs.

-In short, use this software when you need a robust license server but want to just get back to writing software.
+For when you need a robust license server but want to just get back to writing software.

 See it in action: